-Te Pākeka/Maud Island's predator-free status makes it a haven for rare and unique wildlife.
+Te Pākeka/Maud Island has been historically free of rodents, possums, mustelids, and browsing animals.
+Its predator-free status makes it a haven for rare and unique wildlife.

 Maud Island frog